bbauska/zombiePolitics/README.md

-we are arriving at a day when the school curriculum will be teacher-proof Under the Obama administration, teacher unions are under attack, charter schools are viewed as the vanguard of reform, and teachers are forced into the role of clerks and technicians who are obliged to prepare students to take standardized tests.
+we are arriving at a day when the school curriculum will be teacher-proof Under the Obama administration, teacher unions are under attack, charter schools are viewed as the vanguard of reform, and teachers are forced into the role of clerks and technicians who are obliged to prepare students to take standardized tests.</p>

-The script is an old one, but it is even more damaging today as pedagogy is stripped not only of dissenting thought but of thought itself What does it mean when Florida passes legislation claiming that only facts rather than interpretation can be taught in social studies classrooms?
-What does it say about the value of pub­ lic education when Arizona bans ethnic studies on the grounds that it is divisive?
+<p>The script is an old one, but it is even more damaging today as pedagogy is
+stripped not only of dissenting thought but of thought itself What does it mean when Florida passes legislation claiming that only facts rather than interpretation can be taught in social studies classrooms?
+What does it say about the value of pub­ lic education when Arizona bans ethnic studies on the grounds that it is divisive?</p>

-Why isn’t there public outrage over right-wing conservatives in Texas falsifying information presented in school textbooks in order to assert their own ideological ignorance-an ignorance that will now be taught to millions of students?
+<p>Why isn’t there public outrage over right-wing conservatives in Texas falsifying
+information presented in school textbooks in order to assert their own ideological ignorance-an ignorance that will now be taught to millions of students?
 The fog of stupidity and abuse now engulfs both teachers and students.
-And the result will be a generation of students deprived of the right to think critically, question author­ ity, and develop a sense of autonomous agency.
+And the result will be a generation of students deprived of the right to think critically, question author­ ity, and develop a sense of autonomous agency.</p>

-This loss of autonomy produced by the sabotaging of critical education and the rise of a culture of security now defines schools through the narrow optics of mea­ surement and discipline.
-Today, as school districts link up with law enforcement agencies, young people find themselves not only being expelled or suspended in record rates but also “subject to citations or arrests and referrals to juvenile or crim­ inal courts."8 Students who break even minor rules, such as pouring a glass of milk on another student or engaging in a schoolyard fight, have been removed from the normal school population, handed over to armed police, arrested, handcuffed, shoved into patrol cars, taken to jail, fingerprinted, and subjected to the harsh dic­ tates of the juvenile and criminal justice systems.
+<p>This loss of autonomy produced by the sabotaging of critical education and the
+rise of a culture of security now defines schools through the narrow optics of mea­ surement and discipline.
+Today, as school districts link up with law enforcement agencies, young people find themselves not only being expelled or suspended in record rates but also "subject to citations or arrests and referrals to juvenile or crim­ inal courts."8 Students who break even minor rules, such as pouring a glass of milk on another student or engaging in a schoolyard fight, have been removed from the normal school population, handed over to armed police, arrested, handcuffed, shoved into patrol cars, taken to jail, fingerprinted, and subjected to the harsh dic­ tates of the juvenile and criminal justice systems.</p>

-How educators think about children through a vocabulary that has shifted from hope to punishment is evident in the effects of zero tolerance policies, which crim­ inalize student behavior in ways that take an incalculable toll on their lives and their future.
-As the former nationally syndicated journalist Ellen Goodman pointed out, zero tolerance has become a code word for a “quick and dirty way of kicking kids out” of schoo1.9 This becomes clear as cities such as Denver and Chicago, in their eagerness to appropriate and enforce zero tolerance policies in their districts, do less to create a safe environment for students than simply kick more young peo­ ple out of the public school system, and these are not the young people who attract the dominant media but poor white, brown, and black kids who increasingly are seen as disposable.
+<p>How educators think about children through a vocabulary that has shifted from
+hope to punishment is evident in the effects of zero tolerance policies, which crim­inalize student behavior in ways that take an incalculable toll on their lives and their future.
+As the former nationally syndicated journalist Ellen Goodman pointed out, zero tolerance has become a code word for a "quick and dirty way of kicking kids out" of schoo1.9 This becomes clear as cities such as Denver and Chicago, in their eagerness to appropriate and enforce zero tolerance policies in their districts, do less to create a safe environment for students than simply kick more young peo­ple out of the public school system, and these are not the young people who attract the dominant media but poor white, brown, and black kids who increasingly are seen as disposable.
 For example, between 2000 and 2004, the Denver Public School System experienced a 71 percent increase in the number of student referrals to law enforcement, many for non-violent behaviors.
-The Chicago School System in 2003 had over 8,000 students arrested, often for trivial infractions such as pushing, tar­ diness, and using spitballs.
-As part of a human waste management system, zero tol­ erance policies have been responsible for suspending and expelling black students in record numbers.
-For instance, “in 2000, Blacks were 17 percent of public school enrollment nationwide and 34 percent of suspensions.”
-And when poor black youth are not being suspended under the merger of school security and law-and-order poli­ cies, they are increasingly at risk of falling into the school-to-prison pipeline.
-As the Advancement Project points out, the racial disparities in school suspensions, expul­ sions, and arrests feed and mirror similar disparities in the juvenile and criminal jus­ tice systems.
+The Chicago School System in 2003 had over 8,000 students arrested, often for trivial infractions such as pushing, tar­diness, and using spitballs.
+As part of a human waste management system, zero tol­erance policies have been responsible for suspending and expelling black students in record numbers.
+For instance, "in 2000, Blacks were 17 percent of public school enrollment nationwide and 34 percent of suspensions."
+And when poor black youth are not being suspended under the merger of school security and law-and-order poli­cies, they are increasingly at risk of falling into the school-to-prison pipeline.
+As the Advancement Project points out, the racial disparities in school suspensions, expul­sions, and arrests feed and mirror similar disparities in the juvenile and criminal jus­tice systems.</p>

-[l]n 2002, Black youths made up 16% ofthe juvenile population but were 43% of juvenile arrests, while White youths were 78% ofthe juvenile population but 55% of juvenile arrests.
+<p>[l]n 2002, Black youths made up 16% ofthe juvenile population but were 43% of juvenile
+arrests, while White youths were 78% ofthe juvenile population but 55% of juvenile arrests.
 Further, in 1999, minority youths accounted for 34% ofthe U.S.juvenile population but 62%
 ofthe youths in juvenile facilities.
 Because higher rates of suspensions and expulsions are like­